-Martin County’s Artificial Reef Program had its infancy in the 1970s, when a group of retirees and sportfishing enthusiasts led by Bill Donaldson – calling themselves the “Reeftirees” – began a movement to create self-sustaining marine habitats.
+Martin County’s Artificial Reef Program began in the 1970s, when a group of retirees and sport fishing enthusiasts led by Bill Donaldson – calling themselves the “Reeftirees” – began a movement to create self-sustaining marine habitats.
 Much about artificial reef deployment has been learned since those early days, making today’s reefs more successful and environmentally sound than ever.

 With numerous thriving natural and artificial reefs along Martin County’s shores, the area truly lives up to its reputation as the “Treasure Coast.”
 Each reef offers a bounty of rich aquatic life, creating ideal locales for saltwater anglers and recreational divers.
 Offshore, the prevailing north current allows boaters to begin at the southern end of these sites and drift north across a two-mile stretch of diverse reef environments.

-Martin County’s Artificial Reef Program now offers over a dozen outstanding sites for fishing and dive exploration – and the number continues to grow.
+Martin County’s Artificial Reef Program offers over ninety-five outstanding sites for fishing and dive exploration – and the number continues to grow.
 There is no better way to appreciate our area’s natural treasures than to fish and explore these waters.
 We invite you to dive in!